-This Standard Reference Material (SRM) is intended for use in checking the accuracy of the transmittance (ordinate) scale of spectrophotometers in the infrared (IR) spectral region from 2μ m to 20μ m (500 cm^{-1} to 5000 cm^{-1}).
-SRM 2056 is a neutral-density transmitting filter with an optical density near 4.0 (OD = $-\log{10}(T)$, where T is the spectral transmittance).
-It consists of an approximately 97 nm thick copper-nickel film on a 250 μm thick, 25 mm diameter, high-resistivity, single-crystal <100> silicon substrate.
-The metal film is overcoated with a thin (30nm) layer of silicon oxide to protect it against oxidation from the atmosphere.
-SRM 2056 also includes a floppy disk that contains the certified transmittance values and associated expanded uncertainties.
+This Standard Reference Material (SRM) is intended for use in checking the accuracy of the transmittance (ordinate) scale of spectrophotometers in the infrared (IR) spectral region from 2 μ m to 25 μ m (400 cm-1 to 5000 cm-1).
+SRM 2053 is a neutral-density transmitting filter with an optical density (OD) near 1.0 (OD = $-\log{10}(T)$, where T is the spectral transmittance).
+It consists of an approximately 20 nm thick nickel-chromium film on a 250 μ m thick, 25 mm diameter, high-resistivity, single-crystal <100> silicon substrate.
+The metal film is overcoated with a thin (30 nm) layer of silicon oxide to protect it against oxidation from the atmosphere.
+SRM 2053 also includes a CD that contains the certified transmittance values and associated expanded uncertainties.

-Certified Transmittance Values: The transmittance of this filter was measured at equally spaced wavenumber values from 500 cm^{-1} to 5000 cm^{-1} (2 μm to 20 μm) with an apodized resolution of 8 cm-1 and a data spacing interval of approximately 4 cm-1.
-The transmittance was measured at the center of the filter using a 5 mm diameter spot size with the filter at the focus of an f/4 optical beam in the spectrophotometer.
-The certified transmittance values and associated expanded uncertainties at each wavelength are listed in a text file on the accompanying floppy disk and plotted in Figure 1.
-These values and their associated uncertainties are valid for normal incidence transmittance within a 5 mm radius of the center of the filter and at temperatures from 20 °C to 30 °C.
+Certified Transmittance Values: The transmittance of this filter was measured at equally spaced wavenumber values from 400 cm^{-1} to 5000 cm^{-1} (2 μm to $25 \,\mu\text{m}$) with an apodized resolution of $8 \, \text{cm}^{-1}$ and a data spacing interval of approximately $4 \, \text{cm}^{-1}$.
+The transmittance was measured at the center of the filter using a 6 mm diameter spot size with the filter at the focus of an f/3 optical beam in the spectrophotometer.
+The certified transmittance values and associated expanded uncertainties at each wavelength are listed in a text file on the accompanying CD and plotted in Figure 1.
+These values and their associated uncertainties are valid for normal incidence transmittance within a 5 mm radius of the center of the filter and at temperatures from $20 \, ^{\circ}\text{C}$ to $30 \, ^{\circ}\text{C}$.

-Expiration of Certification: The certification of this SRM is deemed to be valid until 31 December 2001, provided the SRM is stored and handled in accordance with the Storage and Handling section of this certificate.
+Expiration of Certification: The certification of this SRM is deemed to be valid until 31 December 2010, provided the SRM is stored and handled in accordance with the "Storage and Handling" section of this certificate.
 Certification will be nullified if the SRM is damaged, contaminated, or exposed to excessive temperatures or humidity.

-Maintenance of SRM Certification: The neutral-density filter has been measured over a period of approximately one year, and no significant change in transmittance has been noted.
+Maintenance of SRM Certification: The neutral-density filter has been measured over a period of several years, and no significant change in transmittance has been noted.
 A reference filter is kept at NIST and will be monitored over time.
 Users will be notified if a significant change occurs before the stated expiration date.
+Registration (see attached sheet) will facilitate notification.